samueljseay/wp-docker-scripts/README.md

 ### config.js setup

 The config `mappings` is very similar to the `mappings` in @wordpress/env.
 It allows you to have multiple local directories as `bind` volumes in the dynamically generated docker compose file.
 See the file for examples.

-TODO - more documentation here.
+By default the repository comes with a `config.example.js`. create a copy of this file without the `example`.
+Its not recommended to push changes to this file because it will often contain listings of directories on your host machine.

 ### Hard Reset